List of cheapest cities

 Lists of the world's cheapest cities are developed by different institutions.

 Economist Intelligence Unit

 The Economist Intelligence Unit has analyzed the prices of more than 160 products and services in each city.
 The survey has been done considering the base city as New York, which has an index set at 100.
-Based on the survey of the Economist Intelligence Unit there are slight changes in the ranking of the cheapest cities in the world as compared to last year's report.
+Based on the survey of the Economist Intelligence Unit there are slight changes in the 2020 ranking of the cheapest cities in the world as compared to 2019.
 One city from Pakistan and three major cities from India all are in the top ten cheapest cities in 2020.
 The main reason behind this is the low wages and high levels of income inequality, which restrict household expenses, as well as market competition.

-The ten cheapest cities in the world 2020.
+The ten cheapest cities in the world 2020 according to an Economist Intelligence Unit survey.